gpallas16/StateRevi/README.md

         ```
     > Note: For better perfomance set your views before setting an adapter.
 Doing otherwise will cause a rerender.

-* Default icon, text and views
+* Default icon, text and views.
 Too lazy to write everytime your empty captions and icons or setting up you views?
 Yeah, me too.
-Just use the global setter and all your StateRecyclerViews will default to those.
+Just use the global setter and all your StateRevies will default to those.
     ```sh
     StateReviResHandler.setGlobalDefaultCaption("Global caption");
     StateReviResHandler.setGlobalDefaultIcon(R.drawable.ic_global);